jharwell/libra/docs/src/cookbook/testing.rst

          clibra test --preset debug

-      You can also add ``--no-build`` to avoid rebuilding before running tests, which is the default.
+      You can also add :option:`--no-build` to avoid rebuilding before running tests, which is the default.

    .. tab-item:: CMake